JohnJonathanJohnson/poststacked/README.md

 27. RUN ` stack RUN `
 28. SYS / SYSTEM Calls the commandline.
 Basically the WRITE operation but with the C function system(). ` stack SYS `
-29. SKIP Pops the latest value in the buffer without doing anything with it.\
+29. SKIP Pops n latest values in the buffer without doing anything with them.\
-Useful for when ` { ... } ` are used as tuples. ` (some value or stack, as long as it's not an instruction) SKIP `
+Useful for when ` { ... } ` are used as tuples. ` (some value(s) or stack(s) or any combination of both, as long as it's not an instruction) int SKIP `

 ## TODO:
 1. Implement variable typing.
 2. Compile to something that isn't a C code that only works on one specific compiler.
+3. Provide some optimization.
+4. Inline asm.

 ## Personal Remarks (Not Important, Extremely Egotistical.)